MicrosoftDocs/VBA-Docs/api/Office.IRibbonUI.ActivateTabMso.md

 ## Example

-The following code make a built-in tab as specified by the control ID the active tab.
+The following code makes a built-in tab as specified by the control ID of the active tab.

 ```vb